The Ultimate Blue Light Guide: Screens, Sleep, Glasses And Protection that Works!

 Artificial Blue Light and Your Skin

-Research show’s the blue light glow that’s coming from the screen we’re bending over to look at is also affecting that gorgeous face of yours!
-We all know how sunlight affects our skin—the sunlight spectrum consists of UV, Visible and infrared light.
-So, in the visible part of the spectrum lies the blue/violet band is what’s known HEV.
+Research shows the blue light glow that’s coming from the screen we’re bending over to look at, is also affecting that gorgeous face of yours!
+We all know how sunlight affects our skin—the sunlight spectrum consists of UV, visible and infrared light.
+So, in the visible part of the spectrum lies the blue/violet band known as HEV.

-Although HEV is part of daylight, we’re getting so much more of it and in focused doses,-now that our world is overcome with tablets, smartphones, computers, and an overall abundance of technology.
+Although HEV is part of daylight, now that our world is overcome with tablets, smartphones, computers, and an overall abundance of technology, we’re getting much more of it and in much more focused doses.

 Not great because research is showing that screen glow contributes to aging and revs up hyper-pigmentation!
 Thankfully we can do something about it.
 Start with less time in front of your screens, and follow with a special skin care product designed to fight the onslaught of the blue glow.

-So here's how I deal with blue light in my daily life.
+So here's how I deal with Screens and Digital blue light in my daily life.
 I've re-set my circadian rhythm so that I automatically wake (without an alarm clock) every morning at 7:15.
-I try to get an hour of natural light sometime through out the day.
-I use an our Ocushield screen protector because I like that it protects my skin, eye stain and a bit of the blue light, then after 4:00 in the winter and 6 in the summer, I'll grab orange glasses when I look at a screen.
-Then at home, with TV or scrolling, I LOVE my dark espresso glasses.
+I try to get an hour of natural light sometime throughout the day.
+I use an Ocushield screen protector: I like that it protects my skin, my eyes from strain and also from a bit of screen blue light.
+Then, after 4:00 in the winter and 6:00 PM in the summer, I'll grab orange glasses when I look at a screen.
+Later in the evening, watching TV or scrolling, I LOVE my dark espresso glasses.
 They make my eyes feel so relaxed.

 Dr. Merry from a unique research site of doctors and scientists that analyzes the latest scientific research did a deep dive on Blue Blockers and said this: